warthog618/go-gpiocdev/README.md

 ##### Event Clock

 The event clock options control the source clock used to timestamp edge events.
-This is only useful for Linux kernels v5.11 and later - prior to that the clock source is fixed.
+This is only useful for Linux kernels 5.11 and later - prior to that the clock source is fixed.

 The event clock source used by the kernel has changed over time as follows:

 Kernel Version | Clock source
 --- | ---
-pre-v5.7 | CLOCK_REALTIME
+pre-5.7 | CLOCK_REALTIME
-v5.7 - v5.10 | CLOCK_MONOTONIC
+5.7 - 5.10 | CLOCK_MONOTONIC
-v5.11 and later | configurable
+5.11 and later | configurable (defaults to CLOCK_MONOTONIC)

 Determining which clock the edge event timestamps contain is currently left as an exercise for the user.